Best Cold Weather Running Gear of 2024

 Why Trust Us

 We at iRunFar don’t hesitate to run and fastpack in cold weather.
-Many of our testing team members are based in locations where winter temperatures can get frigidly cold, including Alaska, Idaho, Colorado, Minnesota, and Montana.
+Many of our testing team members live in locations where winter temperatures can get frigidly cold, including Idaho, Colorado, Minnesota, and Montana.
 We’ve spent decades experimenting with different cold-weather running setups and developed systems that keep us warm and dry in the worst conditions.
 Our testing team goes out in various temperatures, ranging from just a bit chilly to downright arctic.
 We’ve tested gear options extensively so that we can provide the best recommendations for running in a variety of cold weather conditions.

 Frequently Asked Questions About Cold Weather Running Gear and Running in Cold Weather